 You might experience problems with fonts or images as well.
 It is because there are tags for each language that may have the same names but do something different in each.

 HTML stands for HyperText Markup Language, which codes the contents of your page/content.
 CSS stands for Cascading Style Sheets, a language used to code styles like colors and font sizes (among other things).

 b) Use a free code validator to check for errors: It’s easy to miss something, especially if you’ve written a lot of CSS.
 Use the W3C Markup Validation Service to check for errors in your code.

 It will save you from losing a lot of visitors/customers due to cross-browser compatibility issues that can be easily resolved!
 Test, test, and test again (and then once more).

 Any site should have a contact page where you show your address, telephone number, and email.
-The following tips should help in this:
+The following tips should help with this: